Our China lawyers regularly get contacted regarding China hostage situations. So often in fact that they have become relatively routine.

 Actually, I was wrong to say the police do nothing – sometimes they actively assist in taking debt hostages.
 In a book entitled One Hundred Strategies for Using Law to Clear Up Debts (运用法律手段清债百策), the writer mentions as an aside that a plaintiff trying to collect a debt asked the police and the procuracy to assist.
 They helpfully detained three people from the defendant organization for up to eight months, but were unsuccessful in collecting.

 So what is the new twist?
 We are increasingly hearing of situations where someone calls up the partner (with that term so broadly defined as to include a life partner and a business partner and really anyone else who might be relevant) of the hostage and says if that person pays x dollars (usually ⅓ to ½ of what is actually owed), the hostage will be released.
-The partner then pays the money and the company owed the debt then claims it never received a yuan of it.
+The partner then pays the money and the company owed the debt then claims it never received any of it.
 Lacking any proof that any money was paid on the debt and without anything in writing actually from the company, the hostage and its partner(s) are right back where they started from in terms of getting the hostage released, but now they are out a good chunk of money.

 So what are the takeaways from all of this?